 - Ensure that a second adult witness is present throughout; - Seal the substance in a plastic bag and include details of the date and time of the seizure/find and the witness present; - Store it in a secure location, such as a safe or other lockable container with access limited to senior members of staff.
 DO NOT dispose of the substance since disposal can now only be done by the constabulary; - Notify the police without delay, who will collect it and then store or dispose of it in line with locally agreed protocols.
 The law does not require a school to divulge to the police the name of the pupil(s) from whom the drugs were taken but the police advise that this is disclosed.
-The school should determine their position on this in advance to ensure consistency of approach; - Record full details of the incident, including the police incident reference number if they are involved; - Inform parents/carers, unless this is not in the best interests of the pupil; - Identify any safeguarding concerns and respond appropriately; and - If there is a significant seizure of a suspected illegal substance, schools should inform the police at an early stage; and take steps to minimise handling to aid future forensic investigations.
+The school should determine their position on this in advance to ensure consistency of approach; - Record full details of the incident, including the police incident reference number if they are involved; - Inform parents/carers - Identify any safeguarding concerns and respond appropriately; and - If there is a significant seizure of a suspected illegal substance, schools should inform the police at an early stage; and take steps to minimise handling to aid future forensic investigations.